10.3. Constructive Relationships

 Modeling With Library Classes

-Three ways of modeling a Person with a string name.
-First, the Person class with a string attribute named 'name.'
-Second, Person and string are connected by composition.
-Finally, Person and string are connected by aggregation.
+Three ways of modeling a Person with a string attribute called 'name.'
+First, a UML Person class can have a string attribute named 'name.'
+Second, a UML class diagram with Person and string classes connected by composition.
+Finally, a UML class diagram with Person and string classes connected by aggregation.

 Modeling with library classes.
-Conceptually, strings are grouped sequences of characters.
+Conceptually, strings consist of a grouped sequence of characters.
 They are so elemental and necessary to computing that many programming languages implement them as fundamental or primitive data types, but others implement them as a class.
 So, when we model a program with UML class diagrams, how should we treat strings: as a fundamental type or a class?

 1. A string modeled as a fundamental data type - class Person has an attribute of string type.